 Often children enroll at our school as their first experience in a group care and educational setting.
 This type of care presents many opportunities and experiences that children may not have been exposed to in smaller care environments and in their own homes.
-Sometimes certain behaviors, conditions, or other developmental issues present themselves that parents have not seen or noticed
+Sometimes certain behaviors, conditions, or other developmental issues present themselves that parents have not seen or noticed before.
+Many of these situations are very typical.
+Our staff is prepared to help each individual child as they learn how to get along with others and adjust to a new environment.

-Sometimes children exhibit characteristics and behaviors that are typical and require professional expertise to experience success, and to help parents and our teachers to meet the child's needs.
+Sometimes children exhibit characteristics and behaviors that are atypical and require professional expertise to experience success, and to help parents and our teachers to meet the child's needs.
 When these situations arise, we work together with parents to find out what the child needs and at the parent's request, utilize outside resources.
 We welcome professionals from Babies Can't Wait Early Intervention Services for children up to three years of age and Gwinnett County Preschool Special Education Services for children three years and up.
 Both of these agencies provide outstanding on- and off-site services to help children thrive, as well as support families and teachers.

 Please note, the school will make every possible accommodation, when deemed necessary, for all children; however, we are not equipped to provide one-on-one care for any child.
 If your child has special needs that require special accommodations, please meet with the Director in advance so that we may better prepare and serve your child on his/her first day of school.
-We welcome community agencies that provide support staff for any child receiving special services, and look forward to working with them to provide a supportive, nurturing learning environment.
+We welcome community agencies that provide support staff for any child receiving special services and look forward to working with them to provide a supportive, nurturing learning environment.